logo

 Functions in Structure

-• C doesn't allow functions in structure
+• C: doesn't allow function in struct.

-• C++ allows functions in structure
+• C++: allows function in struct.

 Use Cases